team-friendo/signalboost/README.md

 ### Using the Boost CLI  <a href="boost-cli"></a>

 The `boost` cli can be run from your development or deploy system against the API of your production server.
-By default it reads the local `.env` file and uses the SIGNALBOOST_HOST_URL value as it's target API.
+By default it reads the local `.env` file and uses the SIGNALBOOST_HOST_URL value as its target API.
 This can cause confusion when you are developing in a codebase that is configured for deploy.
 It is a good idea to always be specific about the target and use the `-u` flag to specify it in each command.

 You can also run `boost` directly on your production server where it will use the local `.env` file it finds there.
 Our development setup steps encourage you to install jq on your localhost, which is needed for `boost` command output.
 Ansible does not install this on production servers and it will need to be installed manually if you wish to run `boost` directly on your production server.